 Student loan consolidation can be a good option if you want to move to one payment and can achieve a lower interest rate on average.
 It also can keep you on the path toward various forgiveness programs offered from the government.

 Student loan refinancing allows you to combine federal loans and / or private student loans into one new loan.
-Refinancing your student loans is done with a private lender (you can find various lenders to compare through sites like Credible that list multiple and compare offers for you).
+Refinancing your student loans is done with a private lender (you can find various lenders to compare through sites that list multiple and compare offers for you).

 Refinancing your student loans can get you an even lower interest rate than the government will offer you and that lower interest rate can help you pay off your loans faster.